bttv-android/bttv/architecture.md

 [![diagram][monke-img]][monke-img]

-As we can't publish the whole application (it's amazons IP after all) we just track all our changes using `git`.
+As we can't publish the whole application we simply track all our changes using `git`.
 This is done by creating a new tag right after the dissemblance of the base apk file.
 Every modification can then be tracked using `git diff` the result of which is stored in the `monke.patch` file. `git apply` takes this file and appies the changes to a given commit.
 This way, given the same base code produced by apktool, the mod is reproducable.

 `base + monke.patch (+ sources) = mod`